osmlab/atlas-checks/docs/checks/duplicateRelationCheck.md

 We don't want instances of duplicate Relation that represent the same feature.

 #### Live Example
-The following examples illustrate two relations have the same tags and member.
+The following examples illustrate two relations have the same tags and members.
 1) This Relation [id:2096616](https://www.openstreetmap.org/relation/2096616)
 2) This Relation [id:2845741](https://www.openstreetmap.org/relation/2845741)